NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Seattle Seahawks

 Look into wideouts.
-The Seahawks released Doug Baldwin earlier this month, and while they drafted DK Metcalf in the second round and Gary Jennings Jr. in the fourth, the only guys on this depth chart guaranteed a roster spot are Metcalf and Tyler Lockett.
+The Seahawks released Doug Baldwin earlier this month, and though they drafted DK Metcalf in the second round and Gary Jennings Jr. in the fourth, the only guys on this depth chart guaranteed a roster spot are Metcalf and Tyler Lockett.
 The Seahawks could head to September with Lockett, Metcalf, Jennings, David Moore and Jaron Brown as their five wideouts, but it would be foolish to pretend that the Seahawks couldn't upgrade by giving at least one veteran a shot in camp.

 The usual suspects figure here.
 Michael Crabtree and Pierre Garcon are still free.
 Rishard Matthews was a starting wide receiver in the NFL in 2017 before a bizarre 2018 campaign.
 Jermaine Kearse, who was involved in some of the biggest plays in franchise history, is also still available.
 A reunion with Kearse, at least for a training camp tryout, would seem to make sense.